vinodkd/guts/src/book/01_size.md

 		  <<loop body>>
 		end loop

 At this level of abstraction, all the other elements of the loop are present, but there are no gotos.
-The gotos are somehow "subsumed" in the mechanism of the loop such that the user of the loop doesnt have to know about it.
+The gotos are somehow "subsumed" in the mechanism of the loop such that the user of the loop doesn't have to know about it.
 So at this level, the size of a loop would be:

 		size(program 3 loop)   = i + c + b + p                                           --(22)